pellucida/jsonlz4_json/README.md

 [CC0](http://creativecommons.org/publicdomain/zero/1.0/legalcode)

 ##### AUTHOR
-The code already exists in various forms on the net.
+The code already exists in various forms on the net.<br>
-This version is reduced to running on Linux or Unix systems
+This version is reduced to running on Linux or Unix systems<br>
 with lz4 installed and lz4 development headers available.

 [James Sainsbury](mailto:toves@sdf.lonestar.org)